keithjlee/DigitalCircularityToolkit/README.md

 - `HarmonicsAnalysisComplex` to extract feature vectors from complex radial signatures

 # Development Notes
-- This plugin was developed by Keith J. Lee, PhD Candidate (Associaton: MIT > Architecture > Building Technology > Digital Structures > Digital Circularity).
+- This plugin was developed by Keith J. Lee, PhD Candidate (Associaton: MIT > Architecture > Building Technology > Digital Structures >).
 - [Karl-Johan Soerensen](https://github.com/soerensenkarl) developed I/O functionality for read/write workflows with Google Sheets and local .CSV files.
 To be released publicly in the near future.
 - Initial release was given to students taking the IAP2024 design workshop: *4.181 Digital Circularity: Tooling up for reuse with Odds & Mods*
 - Public release coincides with the S2024 design workshop: *4.185 ODDS & MODS Castaways*
-- The Digital Circularity team consists of Rachel Blowes (SMArchS BT '25), Celia Chaussabel (SMArchS AD '25), Alex Htet Kyaw (SMArchS Comp '25), Keith J. Lee (PhD BT '25), and Karl-Johan Soerensen (SMArchS Comp '25 + SM CEE '25).
-We are advised by Professor Caitlin Mueller.

 # Release Notes
 ## Dec 15 2024
 - `Hungarian` is now an obsolete component (still available to use for older projects) and is superseded by `Match`.
 This uses the Jonker-Volgenant matching algorithm, and results in a 100-500x speed improvement.